WDI-SEA/notes/02-js-jquery/js-dom/01readme.md

 * Define what DOM stands for and what it refers to
 * Select elements from the DOM using selectors
 * Add events to elements in the DOM
-* Manage scope and control logic on a page

 ## What is the DOM?